olofk/ca_workshop_munich/README.md

 Look at the existing targets for inspiration and consult the [CAPI2 reference](https://fusesoc.readthedocs.io/en/master/capi2.html) for available options and syntax.

-**Task 6:**: Once the new target is in place, run `fusesoc core show chipsalliance.org::axi_sevenseg` to see that the new target shows up and then run `fusesoc run --target=sim chipsalliance.org::axi_sevenseg` to build and run the testbench.
+**Task 6:** Once the new target is in place, run `fusesoc core show chipsalliance.org::axi_sevenseg` to see that the new target shows up and then run `fusesoc run --target=sim chipsalliance.org::axi_sevenseg` to build and run the testbench.
 We can also produce a VCD trace by running `fusesoc run --target=sim chipsalliance.org::axi_sevenseg --vcd`.
 The trace will show up in `build/chipsalliance.org__axi_sevenseg_0/sim-verilator/trace.vcd`

+## Run cocotb tests

+Before integrating the seven segment we want to run verification tests with cocotb.
+For that we have a model we compare it against (`axi_sevenseg/cocotb/model.py`).
+The model observes the output of the seven segment module.
+The actual test is controlled from `axi_sevenseg/cocotb/test_wb_sevenseg.py`.

+**Task 7:** Inspect the cocotb test and run it with `make`.
+It will use icarus verilog as simulator.
+It will run 20 tests of random numbers displayed.
+Increase the number of tests.

 # SoC integration